Wall Street Analyst Downgrade IAMGOLD Corporation [IAG]. What else is Wall St. saying

 Toronto, Ontario–(Newsfile Corp. – May 3, 2022) – IAMGOLD Corporation (NYSE: IAG) (TSX: IMG) (“IAMGOLD” or the “Company”) announces the voting results from the Company’s Annual Meeting of Shareholders (the “Meeting”) held Tuesday, May 3, 2022.
 A summary of the results are as follows:.

-Over the last 12 months, IAG stock dropped by -40.70%.
-The one-year IAMGOLD Corporation stock forecast points to a potential upside of 12.7.
-The average equity rating for IAG stock is currently 3.50, trading closer to a bullish pattern in the stock market.
+IAMGOLD Corporation represents 477.60 million in outstanding shares, while the company has a total market value of $1.08 billion with the latest information.
+IAG stock price has been found in the range of $2.16 to $2.36.

-The market cap for the stock reached $1.07 billion, with 477.60 million shares outstanding and 477.40 million shares in the current float.
-Compared to the average trading volume of 9.08M shares, IAG stock reached a trading volume of 9140773 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 9.14M shares, IAG reached a trading volume of 10117717 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here is what top equities market gurus are saying about IAMGOLD Corporation [IAG]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for IAG shares is $2.52 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on IAG stock is a recommendation set at 3.50.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.